taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka accepts by shrugging and wordlessly digging back into the food.
 Min and Iri exchange awkward glances.

-Min: **"I was telling Iri that this juice is made from patua trees...we have a big grove nearby, I can show you how to harvest them!"**
+Min: **"I was telling Iri, this is juice made from patua...we have a big grove nearby, I can show you how to harvest them!"**

 Asoka doesn't look up from eating.